Patient education: The metabolic syndrome (Beyond the Basics)

 If diet and weight loss do not adequately reduce your LDL levels, a medicine may be recommended.
 Treatment of high LDL levels is discussed separately.
 (See "Patient education: High cholesterol and lipids (hyperlipidemia) (Beyond the Basics)".)

 Reduce blood pressure — Keeping your blood pressure in a healthy range is an important goal, especially in people with the metabolic syndrome.

-Some experts recommend treatment if your blood pressure is greater than 140/90 and possibly if greater than 130/80.
+Some experts recommend treatment if your blood pressure is greater than 140/90 mmHg and possibly if greater than 130/80 mmHg.

 If diet and weight loss do not reduce your blood pressure enough, one or more blood pressure medicines may be recommended.
 Treatment of high blood pressure is discussed separately.
 (See "Patient education: High blood pressure treatment in adults (Beyond the Basics)".)

 Quit smoking — Smoking cigarettes significantly increases the risk of coronary artery disease and has many other health risks as well.
 You and your family are strongly advised to stop cigarette smoking.
 (See "Patient education: Quitting smoking (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION

 Your healthcare provider is the best source of information for questions and concerns related to your medical problem.

 This article will be updated as needed on our website (www.uptodate.com/patients).
 Related topics for patients, as well as selected articles written for healthcare professionals, are also available.
 Some of the most relevant are listed below.